 - Loads of writing practice and an in-depth understanding will help one score well and it holds equally for all the subjects.

-- An ideal optional would be the one which wouldn’t hinder the time for General studies preparation and one can finish studying in a time bound manner.
+- An ideal optional subject would be the one which wouldn’t hinder the time for General studies preparation and one can finish studying in a time-bound manner.

 The overlapping strategy is followed by a lot of aspirants where one would choose an optional which forms a considerable part of General Studies as well.
 So, when one starts preparing for that chosen optional, a considerable part of GS is covered as well.
 This might seem like a luring strategy but one should choose an optional only when it interests them genuinely.
 Many optional in some way or the other contribute towards GS or Essay preparation.

 - Political Science optional overlaps with Polity and India and the world part.